 -

-Resume Type | Address Format Preferred | Notes |
+Job Type | Preferred Address Format | Why |

 ---|---|---|

-On-site Role | City, State | Helpful for commute and location match |
+On-site Role | City, State | Needed for commute and local screening |

-Hybrid Role | City, State or Timezone | Location flexibility often prioritized |
+Hybrid Role | City, State or Timezone (e.g., “EST”) | Shows flexibility while confirming timezone |

-Fully Remote Role | Timezone or “Remote-ready” tag | Physical address is rarely needed |
+Fully Remote Role | Timezone or “Remote-Ready” tag | Exact location usually irrelevant |

-International Role | Country + Timezone | More important than full address |
+International Role | Country + Timezone | Helps with scheduling across regions |

-Pros and Cons of Including Your Address
+Pros and Cons of Including Your Full Address

 Pros: